lpryszcz/abstracts/README.md

 # abstracts
-Repository to create abstract book from responses in spreadsheet / google doc .xlsx The process is described in details at https://bioinfoexpert.com/?p=769
+Repository to create abstract book from responses in spreadsheet (.xlsx) or google forms.
+The process is described in details at https://bioinfoexpert.com/?p=769

 # Dependencies